landlab/landlab/docs/source/development/install/troubleshooting_install.rst

    $ git push

 Most of these steps have equivalents in the Github app.
-Use the “changes” pane to identify where conflicts exist in your version, then resolve them one by one.
+Use the "changes" pane to identify where conflicts exist in your version, then resolve them one by one.
 When you're done, commit then sync the un-conflicted version's changes as if they were any other.